cypress-io/cypress-documentation/content/guides/component-testing/framework-specific-guides.md

 }
 ```

-Lastly, tell Cypress where you find your test.
+Lastly, tell Cypress where you find your test in `cypress.json`.
 In this example all the tests are in `cypress/pages`:

 ```json
 {